r4victor/brtlx/topics/languages/shell.md

 [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line) free • resource • by Joshua Levy
-This repo lists shell features and CLI tools that you need to know to master the command line from the basics like file management to advanced tips and obscure commands.
+This repo lists shell features and CLI tools that you need to know to master the command line from basics like job and file management to advanced tips and obscure commands.

 [The Architecture of Open Source Applications: The Bourne-Again Shell](http://aosabook.org/en/index.html) free • article • by Chet Ramey • 2011-05-11